 Acne scarring can be treated with a variety of modalities.
-Micro-needling, subscision, lasers and chemical peels are all options that oftentimes work well in concert with each other.
+Microneedling, subscision, lasers and chemical peels are all options that oftentimes work well in concert with each other.
 All modalities require a series of treatments spaced 4-6 weeks apart.

 Energy based devices using wavelengths of light to specifically target water in the skin to heat and damage tissue to stimulate collagen production and remodel scars.

-Specifically selected strength and combination of chemicals are used to remove the epidermis and possibly superficial layers of the dermis to remodel scars.
+Chemical peels of a specifically selected strength and combination of chemicals are used to remove the epidermis and possibly superficial layers of the dermis to remodel scars.